seanrtprime/Boxstarter-Packages/README.md

 # Boxstarter-Packages
 All different Boxstarter packages as well as subpackages for use at RT Prime

-run prep1 then prep2 then the package you wish to install
+follow instructions in the .ps1 you wish to use